Increases in home insurance premiums are affecting all New Zealand homeowners.

 Affordability and availability of cover

-We recognise affordability and availability of cover may become challenging in the future.
+We recognise affordability and availability of cover can be challenging.
 Our brokers are here to recommend insurance solutions to best protect your assets while also securing the right combination of cost, risk, and coverage.

 Snapshot of recent claim costs